fatihsolhan/prompts-chat-extension/README.md

 yarn build
 ```

-## Privacy
+## Privacy & Analytics

-This extension does not collect any personal information.
+This extension uses anonymous analytics to understand feature usage and improve the experience.
+We track:
+- Which features are used (prompt views, copies, runs)
+- Which AI platforms are popular
+- No personal information or prompt content is ever collected

 Read our full [Privacy Policy](PRIVACY.md) for more details.

 ## Contributing